sarn1/aspnet-treehouse-defense/README.md

     return (int)System.Math.Sqrt(xDiffSq + yDiffSq);
 }
 ```
-- MapLocation is a subclass and inherits from Point (MapLocation.cs)
+- MapLocation is a subclass and inherits from Point (MapLocation.cs).
 - The requirements of Point (the 2 parameter constructor) must be satisfied since it first calls the point class.
-- Base class = Parent Class / Super Class
+- Base class = Parent Class / Super Class.
-- Sub class = Child Class / Derived Class
+- Sub class = Child Class / Derived Class.
-- you can use "is" to see if an object is of a specific type
+- You can use `is` to see if an object is of a specific type.
 ```csharp
 Point x = new MapLocation(4,2);
 Console.WriteLine(x is MapLocation);	//return true